Gravitational waveforms from the inspiral of compact binaries in the Brans-Dicke theory in an expanding Universe: Propagation through the FLRW universe

 with $\omega$ the redshifted orbital frequency and $z$ the cosmological redshift of the GW source.
 We have used Eqs. \eqref{pt} and \eqref{ret2} to obtain the above relation.
 The time derivative of the redshifted orbital frequency is

 where $M_z \equiv M_c(1+z)$ and $\mu_z \equiv \mu (1+z)$ are the redshifted chirp mass and redshifted reduced mass, respectively.
 Therefore,

 where $t_z$ is the physical time such that $\omega(t_z)=\infty$ and $m_z \equiv m(1+z)$.
-It can be seen that the evolution of $\omega(t)$ is directly related to the redshifted masses.
+It can be seen that the evolution of $\omega(t)$ is directly related to the redshifted masses, similar to that in GR.
 In terms of the redshifted masses, the phase \eqref{ptr} can be rewritten as

 For ease of application, it is necessary to express the waveforms in terms of the quantities which have taken into account the cosmological redshift effect.
 The waveforms \eqref{hp}-\eqref{hb2} become